kawhelan/cesa-ko-enrichment/README.md

 ## Author

+**Kerrina Whelan**
-Kerrina Whelan – final project for BIO 539 Big Data Analysis
+Final project for BIO 539: Big Data Analysis

 ## Acknowledgments

-This project was completed as part of the final project requirements for BIO 539 Big Data Analysis.
+This project was completed as part of the final project requirements for BIO 539: Big Data Analysis.